lastingParadox/ff-site/archive-to-markdown/md/ff2/25-lap-of-the-gods.md

 **RPretribution** _(11-Nov-18 04:11 PM)_

-> I’d insult you but I have no idea what your race is!
+> I'd insult you but I have no idea what your race is!

 **ProfessorTree** _(11-Nov-18 04:12 PM)_